 The best grilling recipes are the simplest grilling recipes.
 Assorted beef and veggie burgers, brats, ribs, and wings are sure to delight all of your guests.
 You can create endless varieties of easy to put together meat, veggie, and fruit skewers.
 Add some sides of grilled corn on the cob, beans, and biscuits.
 And, if you prepare all the ingredients together—clean, slice, and marinate the night before—all you need is to cook them!
 Minimize your preparations and enjoy time with friends and family.

 Provide easy to make and enjoyable to devour desserts.
 Throw some peaches and pineapples on the grill and pair them with ice cream.
 Make some classic Minnesotan fruit salads or bars, or set out an ice cream sundae bar- no one will be able to resist.
-Food and Wine and The Food Network offer the best recipes and food tricks so that you can make the best of your barbecue menu.
+Food and Wine and The Food Network offer the best recipes and food tricks so that you can make the best of your summer barbecue menu.
 Just don’t visit these sites hungry.

 And don’t forget about the drinks!
 Offer an assortment of water, soda, juice, and beer in labeled coolers for ease, and encourage guest to BYOB.
 Tie a bottle opener to the handle of the coolers so that a beverage is always on hand.

 Pro-tip: Ever notice that most of the trash from parties involve scattered, half-full cups and drinks with bugs in them?
 A simple solution: provide stickers so the guests can label their drinks and offer muffin liners that guests can poke their straws through to place over drinks and keep bugs out.

 Entertain Your Guests